brawer/cadaref-zurich/README.md

-5. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, multi-page, black-and-white TIFF image in [Group 4 compression](https://en.wikipedia.org/wiki/Group_4_compression).
+5. **Thresholding:** In `workdir/thresholded`, the pipeline stores a thresholded (binarized) version of the rendered image as a tiled, multi-page, black-and-white TIFF image in [Telefax CCITT Group 4 compression](https://en.wikipedia.org/wiki/Group_4_compression).
 The pipeline chooses a suitable threshold for each page by means of the classic [Ōtsu method](https://en.wikipedia.org/wiki/Otsu%27s_method).
 However, the Zürich mutation plan archive contains a handful of very dark scans where the Ōtsu method did not perform well.
 The pipeline detects this, and applies a custom workaround to handle it.
+Also at this stage, the pipeline runs some basic image pre-processing algorithms to clean up scanning artifacts.
+For example, a morphological operation is used to remove small dust speckles.

 6. **Detecting screenshots:** Some mutation dossiers of the late 1990s and early 2000s contain printed-out screenshots of a Microsoft Windows